On August 1, 2015, Hycomb gained a new owner while retaining the services, excellence and expertise of former owner Melinda Spitek.

 Maylee brings leadership, business savvy, elite customer service and a background in data and technology to Hycomb.
 A founding member of Living Life Solutions whose mission is to help awaken people’s desires, create movement and the future people envision, Maylee is committed to the highest level of excellence in services and products, desiring to advance and support the mission and goals of Hycomb clients.

 Prior to Hycomb, Maylee worked in arts administration as a fundraiser and researcher for the Tony Award-winning Oregon Shakespeare Festival, the largest rotating repertory theatre in the United States and a national leader in theatre and the performing arts, operating on a budget exceeding $35 million with more than 780 performances annually with attendance of over 410,000 people.
 For fun, Maylee has managed three Oregon political school levy and bond election campaigns, the last of which passed at 71.3%, the highest percentage of votes of all school funds measures in Oregon that year.
 Total combined funds raised for the Ashland School District through the passage of these measures was $70 million.
-Maylee currently serves as Board President for the Ashland Independent Film Festival, is a Board Director for the Jackson County Sexual Assault Response Team, and is a member of the Northwestern University Alumni and Admissions Council.
-She has chaired the Ashland School District Budget Committee, with which she is a member, is the former Board Chair of the Ashland Schools Foundation and the former Board President and co-founder of the Lincoln Elementary School PTO.
+Maylee is a Board Director for the Jackson County Sexual Assault Response Team, and is a member of the Northwestern University Alumni and Admissions Council.
+She has chaired the Ashland School District Budget Committee, with which she is a member, is the is Past Board President for the nationally recognized award-winning Ashland Independent Film Festival, former Board Chair of the Ashland Schools Foundation and the former Board President and co-founder of the Lincoln Elementary School PTO.

 Maylee’s background is in manufacturing with a B.S. in Industrial Engineering from Northwestern University.
 She has worked for manufacturing firms W.H.
 Brady & Co. in Milwaukee, Wisconsin; Color Arts in Racine, Wisconsin; and Electrical Specialties, Inc. in Peoria, Illinois.